yjaphzs/clsu-it-discordbot/README.md

   - Promote a specific user
   - Promote by role (e.g., all 1st years)
   - Supports both legacy message commands (with prefix) and modern slash commands

+- **Year Level Member Stats**
+  - View the number of members per year level
+  - List all members in each year level

+- **Congratulate Graduates with Reaction Role**
+  - Congratulate all Fourth Year members
+  - Graduates can react to a message to trade their 4th Year role for the Alumni role

 - **Automated Facebook to Discord Posting**
   - Automatically fetches posts from the official Facebook page